Mason-MBdev/Mason-MBdev.github.io/README.md

 2. **DNS resolution**: DNS servers resolve the target domain to an IP address.
 3. **Data transmission**: Encrypted data travels over ISP networks, routed through various links.
 4. **Home router**: Data arrives at the home router and is port forwarded to the correct device.
-5. **Proxy server**: Proxy performs security checks and forwards the data to the backend program.
+5. **Proxy server**: Proxy performs security checks and forwards the data to the right program.

 ## Future Plans